 4.15 Vendor confidentiality.

 The Company’s business relationships with its vendors, manufacturers and suppliers is confidential.
-A Consultant shall not contact, directly or indirectly, or speak to or communicate with any representative of any supplier or manufacturer of the Company except at a Company sponsored event at which the representative is present at the request of the Company.
+A Consultant shall not contact, directly or indirectly, or speak to or communicate with any representative of any supplier, partner or manufacturer of the Company except at a Company sponsored event at which the representative is present at the request of the Company.
 Violation of this regulation may result in termination and possible claims for damages if the vendor/manufacturer’s association is compromised by the Consultant contact.

 4.16 Disciplinary Actions.